Incendo/awesome-minecraft/README.md

 - [Blockbench](https://github.com/JannisX11/blockbench) - Blockbench is a free, modern model editor for boxy models and pixel art textures.
 - [MultiMC](https://multimc.org/) - MultiMC is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.
 - [pakkit](https://github.com/Heath123/pakkit) - A packet monitor for Minecraft written in Electron.
+- [mcaselector](https://github.com/Querz/mcaselector) - A tool to select chunks from Minecraft worlds for deletion or export.